tmtsoftware/icd/README.md

     See: [Example document internal link](#lgsWfs-publishes-Event-TEST.lgsWfs.heartbeat).

-Reusing Event, Command and Attribute Definitions
+Reusing Event, Command and Parameter Definitions
 -------------------------------------------------

-It is possible to reuse similar parts of event, command and attribute definitions by using the "ref" keyword.
+It is possible to reuse similar parts of event, command and parameter definitions by using the "ref" keyword.
 For example:

 ```
   events = [